HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 `hub.event` | Required | string | The event that triggered this notification, taken from the list of events from the subscription request.
 `context`   | Required | array | An array of named FHIR objects corresponding to the user's context after the given event has occurred.

 The notification's `hub.event` and `context` fields inform the subscriber of the current state of the user's session.
 The `hub.event` is a user workflow event, from the [Event Catalog](3_Events.html) (or an organization-specific event in reverse-domain name notation).
 The `context` is an array of named FHIR resources (similar to [CDS Hooks's context](https://cds-hooks.hl7.org/1.0/#http-request_1) field) that describe the current content of the user's session.
 Each event in the [Event Catalog](3_Events.html) defines what context is included in the notification.
-The context contains zero, one, or more FHIR resources.
-Hubs SHOULD use the [FHIR _elements parameter](https://www.hl7.org/fhir/search.html#elements) to limit the size of the data being passed while also including additional, local identifiers that are likely already in use in production implementations.
-Subscribers SHALL accept a full FHIR resource or the [_elements](https://www.hl7.org/fhir/search.html#elements)-limited resource as defined in the Event Catalog.

-The Subscriber requesting a context change SHALL ensure consistency of the FHIR resources in the `context` array.
-For example, the Hub will not check that the Patient resource in an Encounter-open `context` array is in fact the patient associated with the encounter in the real world.

 ### Event name